header layer

 Visits to the home will cover a wide variety of activities such as:

-In addition to this advisory teachers may attend audiology appointments with families, provide training for pre-school settings and childminders and support transition into pre-school/school/college.
+In addition to this advisory teachers may attend audiology appointments with families, provide training for pre-school settings and childminders, and support transition into pre-school/school.

 Work at school age

 Advisory teachers work closely with SENCOs in schools and provide training for staff on deaf awareness and use of equipment.
-They also give advice on ways to improve a child with a hearing impairment’s access to the curriculum.
+They also give advice on ways to improve a hearing impaired child’s access to the curriculum.
+They may do some direct teaching with individual pupils.
+This could be for a focussed period of time or on a weekly basis, depending on need.

 Audiological Equipment

-The Hearing Support Team will provide on a loan basis assistive devices such as FM systems (Radio Aids) and soundfield systems if it is felt that through assessment your child would benefit from this equipment.
+The Hearing Support Team will loan out devices such as ALDs (assistive listening devices) and soundfield systems, if it is felt, through assessment, that a child would benefit from this equipment.

 We provide support for schools/pre-school settings in the use and maintenance of personal hearing aids and Cochlear Implants.